Columns++ for Notepad++ documentation

 Don't show expanded mnemonics for non-printing characters when monospaced.Notepad++ normally shows mnemonics, like ESC or NBSP, for control characters, invalid characters and (at user option) other non-printing characters.
 While this is usually helpful, it breaks the assumption of monospacing, which can dramatically slow some operations on larger files when monospaced fonts are used.
 This option (checked by default) displays a simple ! indicator instead of the usual multi-character mnemonics when elastic tabstops are enabled and monospaced font optimizations are in effect.

 Usually it’s best to let Columns++ determine whether to use monospaced font optimizations, but there can be exceptional cases.
-Columns++ checks the width of a space and a capital letter W in each font assigned to a style in the current language; if these are all the same, it uses monospace optimizations.
+Columns++ checks the width of a space and a capital letter W in each font assigned to a style in the current language; if these are all the same, it uses monospace optimizations if DirectWrite is not enabled.
 In some cases, a language might define styles which inhibit optimization but are never applied in a particular file; for large files, the performance gain from forcing monospaced font optimizations may be considerable.
 Conversely, a font might use monospaced characters in the ASCII range but wider characters outside that range; in this case, monospaced font optimizations can cause processing to be much slower than necessary, since each line in which text overflows the expected width in any column forces additional measurement and layout of text.
 If you want to use elastic tabstops with a large file, but response is sluggish and the best estimate chosen by Columns++ seems wrong, it’s worth trying the opposite setting.

 These settings are only applied when you click the OK button near the bottom right of the dialog.